sidetrip-ai/ici-core/docs/functional-requirements.md

 - FR-5.8: The system shall include design rationales for each component interface.
 - FR-5.9: The system shall support multiple language model options (e.g., GPT-4, Grok) with consistent interfaces.

+### 2.6 Chat History Management
+- FR-15.1: The system shall allow the creation of new, distinct chat sessions (`chat_id`) associated with a user ID.
+- FR-15.2: The system shall persist chat history, storing user messages and assistant responses for each chat session.
+- FR-15.3: The system shall support multiple storage backends for chat history, including JSON files in a local directory and potentially database options, configurable by the user.
+- FR-15.4: The system shall allow retrieval of messages for a specific chat session, ordered chronologically, with an option to limit the number of recent messages returned.
+- FR-15.5: The system shall provide a mechanism to list all existing chat sessions for a given user ID, ordered by the most recently updated.
+- FR-15.6: The system shall implement functionality to automatically generate a concise title for a chat session based on the initial messages.
+- FR-15.7: The system shall allow users to manually rename the title of a chat session.
+- FR-15.8: The system shall allow users to delete specific chat sessions, removing all associated messages.
+- FR-15.9: The system shall provide a mechanism to export the content of a specific chat session (e.g., in JSON format).
+- FR-15.10: The system shall retrieve and provide relevant chat history context to the PromptBuilder, respecting configured token limits for the language model.
+- FR-15.11: The chat history storage and retrieval mechanisms shall be designed to scale efficiently with a large number of users, chats, and messages.

+### 2.7 User Identity Management
+- FR-16.1: The system shall generate or assign a unique user ID (`user_id`) for each distinct user interacting with the system across different interfaces (connectors).
+- FR-16.2: The system shall support a composite user ID structure (e.g., `source:identifier`) to indicate the origin or connector type (e.g., `cli:john`, `telegram:12345`).
+- FR-16.3: A single user ID shall be associated with potentially multiple distinct chat sessions (`chat_id`).
+- FR-16.4: The system shall use the user ID for retrieving user-specific validation rules, context, document filters, and chat history.

+### 2.8 Design Principles

+#### 2.8.1 Core Design Principles
+- FR-12.1: The system shall follow the principle of modularity with single-purpose, interchangeable components.
+- FR-12.2: The system shall maintain separation of concerns between Ingestion and Query pipelines.
+- FR-12.3: The system shall be designed for scalability to handle growing datasets, user loads, and chat history volume.
+- FR-12.4: The system shall provide flexibility through abstract interfaces and configuration options.
+- FR-12.5: The system shall ensure reliability through proper state persistence, error handling, and logging.
+- FR-12.6: The system shall adhere to Python best practices including type safety and clear interfaces.
+- FR-12.7: The system shall be designed for extensibility to accommodate future technologies and requirements.
+- FR-12.8: The system shall provide design rationales ("Design Choice Thesis") for all architectural decisions.
+- FR-12.9: The system shall ensure consistent embedding logic across ingestion and query pipelines.
+- FR-12.10: The system shall implement step-by-step data flows with explicit state management.

+#### 2.8.2 Implementation Guidelines
+- FR-13.1: The system shall utilize shared components between pipelines where appropriate for consistency.
+- FR-13.2: The system shall enforce standardized data formats at each pipeline stage.
+- FR-13.3: The system shall provide clear documentation of design decisions and their rationales.
+- FR-13.4: The system shall implement components with single responsibilities, each with a focused purpose.
+- FR-13.5: The system shall maintain state externally from components to ensure statelessness where beneficial.
+- FR-13.6: The system shall leverage metadata for advanced filtering and privacy controls.
+- FR-13.7: The system shall prioritize security validation before any other query processing.
+- FR-13.8: The system shall support adaptability to different language models without code changes.

+#### 2.8.3 System Initialization and Lifecycle
+- FR-14.1: The system shall provide a structured initialization sequence for all components.
+- FR-14.2: The system shall load configuration before initializing any components.
+- FR-14.3: The system shall establish database connections during initialization if applicable.
+- FR-14.4: The system shall initialize shared components before pipeline-specific components.
+- FR-14.5: The system shall start the ingestion pipeline in a separate thread or process if configured for background operation.
+- FR-14.6: The system shall ensure the query pipeline is ready before accepting user queries.
+- FR-14.7: The system shall support graceful shutdown, completing in-progress operations.
+- FR-14.8: The system shall verify component dependencies during initialization.

 ## 3. Security and Privacy

 ### 3.1 Security Requirements